 Can Anything Be Done About It?

-There are treatments other than corrective lenses or surgery that could help many of the people who now where glasses to improve their vision.
-There is every chance that this improvement would allow them to get rid of their glasses for good.
+There are treatments other than corrective lenses or surgery that could help people who now wear glasses to improve their vision.
+There is a chance that this improvement would allow them to get rid of their glasses for good.

-We live in a world today that is all about instant gratification.
-Fast food, instant contact world wide via the Internet, Microwave ovens to heat food up quickly, email and cell phones just to name a few examples.
+We live in a world that is all about instant gratification.
+Fast food, instant contact via the Internet, microwave ovens to heat food up quickly, and cell phones just to name a few.
 Is it any wonder then that people want an instant cure for vision problems as well?

 What many people fail to realize is that they are not actually curing the eye condition.
 Yes, natural treatments take daily effort and repetition.
 You won’t see results in the first few days or weeks.
 It may take a couple of months of consistent practice to notice a difference in your vision.
 Glasses and lenses will also be a faster “solution” because they are merely treating the symptoms.
-Corrective lenses do little or nothing to make a change in a persons vision.
+Corrective lenses do little or nothing to make a change in a person’s vision.
 They act as a crutch to allow people with vision problems to see more clearly, but only while they have the lenses on.
 As soon as the corrective lenses are removed the problem is still there.

 Most vision problems are found when we are very young.
 This poses a problem.
-If you have young children and are interested in learning more about natural ways to improve their vision you may want to talk to a behavioral optometrist to see what they recommend.
+If you have young children, learn more about the natural ways to improve their vision.
+To do so you may want to talk to a behavioral optometrist to see what they recommend.

 One thing that you can do is ensure that your child receives the proper nutrients needed for good vision.
-A diet high in eye healthy vitamins and nutrients is important if you want your eyes and those of your children to develop as well as they can.
-This is actually easiest to do when your children are very young.
+A diet high in eye-healthy vitamins and nutrients is important if you want your children’s eyes to develop as well as they can.
+This is the easiest thing to do when your children are very young.
 The foods that you start out feeding them are the ones that they will like as they grow older.

 Most problems associated with diet start because we spoil very young children.
-If we start them out on a healthy diet and stick with it as they age they can avoid many of the problems that children develop.
-The added benefit is that all of the vitamins and nutrients that our eyes need are also needed by other parts of our bodies as well.
-So by ensuring that your child’s eyes get the proper nutrients you are also ensuring that their bodies get them too.
+If we start them out on a healthy diet and stick with it as they age, they can avoid many of the problems that children develop.
+Plus, all the vitamins and nutrients that our eyes need are also needed by other parts of our bodies.
+So, by ensuring that your child’s eyes get the proper nutrients, you are also ensuring that the rest of their bodies get them too.

-The easiest way to do this is to steer clear of prepared foods.
+The easiest way to do this is to steer clear of processed foods.
 Offer lots of vegetables either cooked or raw, depending on your child’s ability to eat them.
-Avoid take out food whenever possible.
+Avoid takeout food whenever possible.
 Snack food should be vegetables or fruits.
-Even with all this there is a chance that your children will not receive all the vitamins and nutrients that they need for health eyes.
+Even with all this, there is a chance that your children will not receive all the vitamins and nutrients that they need for healthy eyes.

 You may want to consult with your medical professional or eye doctor to see if they can recommend a vitamin or supplement that contains vitamins and minerals, especially for vision.
 This goes for your diet as well.
 Your vision is impacted by the nutrients you get.
 A vision-boosting supplement might be all you need to prevent illness and improve your vision.

 5 Easy Ways to Improve Your Eye Health Now